 This idyllic beach may not be the largest in the region, but visitors seem to prefer the toned down nature and quiet ambiance in the area.
 At the same time, this is not to say the area is void of activity, for families and young couples are always quick to spend the day here.
 Featuring ample car parking and easy access, the beach is as popular with locals as it is with tourists.

 Cala Sarraina beach is located 4 kilometers north-east of Costa Paradiso, and 2.4 kilometers south-west of Cala Faa.
 It features a bar and a restaurant.
 The colors of the sea are incredible, and the water transparency enhances the superb beauty of the seabed while snorkelling.
 Wearing slippers is recommended on this beach, as the sand contains some pebbles.

-Spiaggia Lunga Isola Rossa is the main beach of a small urban village with the same name.
+Spiaggia Lunga Isola Rossa is the main beach of a small seaside village with the same name.
 The village is situated on a small promontory - characterized by red rocks - that stretches in a northwesterly direction between Costa Paradiso and Castelsardo.
 The beach offers views of the small marina north of the beach, and Isola Rossa, a small island that lies a few hundred meters off the coast.
 It's a well-equipped beach that's suitable for families with children.
 At the nearby diving center, you can rent pedal boats, canoes and inflatables.
 The center also offers a taxi service to the other beaches and coves in this area.

 One of the most popular beaches on the mesmerizing Palau coastline is Spiaggia Dell Isolotto.
 Just a few meters from the port, the beauty of this beach is immediately obvious from the moment you set eyes on the white sands and crystal blue waters.
 Furthermore, the proximity of this beach to the bay makes it ideal for swimming and snorkeling in particular, such is the calm nature of the water.